enchird-entity/enchird-wiki/docs/nudle/desktop/get-started.md

 ### Using version control

-There are two main branches; `master` and `develop`.
+There are two main branches: `master` and `develop`.
 You will most probably be working with other developers, it is very important to keep a consistent workflow, as a result, there a few rules to to consider:

 1. **NEVER** push your code directly to the master branch. pushing to master branch is **ONLY** done by the team & project leads
 2. **ALWAYS** create a new branch and name it according to the feature you are working on or your name, so it makes it easier to an assigned personnel verify and approve your code.
 3. Once you are ready to submit your code, create a **pull request** to the **develop** branch.
-The team leads will verify and approve the merge.
+The team leads will verify and approve and merge.
 Incase nobody is available to verify, you can merge it directly to the develop branch.

 ### Adding dependencies
 This project uses many packages like [moment](https://momentjs.com), [lodash](https://lodash.com).
 You can install other dependencies you see fit, make sure you follow our [guide for using packages](/docs/guide-to-using-packages/).